sanskrit/learnsanskrit.org/content/guide/compounds/the-dvandva.md

 {h Other small changes}

-For a few {s dvandva}s, the individual words undergo many small changes.
+For a few {s dvandva}s, the individual words might undergo some small changes.
 Here are some common examples:

 {ex

-mAtA pitA ca > mAtApitarau
+mAtA pitA ca > [mAtA]pitarau
 mother and father

-mitro varuNaH ca > mitrAvaruNau
+mitro varuNaH ca > [mitrA]varuNau
 Mitra and Varuna (names of Vedic gods)

-dyauH pRthivI ca > dyAvApRthivI heaven and earth
+dyauH pRthivI ca > [dyAvA]pRthivI
+heaven and earth

 }